How many pairs of sneakers are enough?

 I used to think only two.
 One pair for the gym and the other for hanging out with my friends.

-Then the news about the contagiousness of the virus spread as fast as Sars-Cov2 itself, and I immediately quit public transportation, and promise to only go to places that were reachable by foot.
+Then the news about the contagiousness of Covid 19 spread as fast as Sars-Cov2 itself, and I immediately quit public transportation, and promise to only go to places that were reachable by foot.
 It was easier than it sounds, since college classes moved online, and home office became almost mandatory.

 I have bought four pairs of shoes ever since.